 Foreign exchange exposure is classified into three types, viz. translation, transaction, and economic exposure.
 Transaction exposure deals with actual foreign currency transactions.
 Translation exposure deals with the accounting representation, and economic exposure deals with little macro-level exposure, which may be true for the whole industry rather than just the firm under concern.
 Let us see in detail the Types of Foreign Exchange Exposure.

 Foreign exchange exposure exists for a business or a firm when the value of its future cash flows is dependent on the value of foreign currency/currencies.
 If a British firm sells products to a US Firm, the cash inflow of the British firm is exposed to foreign exchange.
 And in the case of the US-based firm, cash outflow exposes to foreign exchange.
 Why are we so skeptical about this exposure?
 Simple!
 It is because the exchange rates tend to change or fluctuate.

-In the above situation, we saw how a firm directly involved in the foreign currency dealing is exposed to the risk of foreign exchange.
-It may be surprising to know that a firm with no such direct connection may also be found exposed to foreign currency risk.Just to share an example, if a company producing small electronics products in Sri Lanka is competing against the products imported from China.
+In the above situation, we saw how a firm directly involved in foreign currency dealing is exposed to foreign exchange risk.
+It may be surprising to know that a firm with no such direct connection may also be found exposed to foreign currency risk.
+For example, if a company producing small electronics products in Sri Lanka competes against the products imported from China.

 Commonly, the exposure is classified into three types of foreign currency exposure:

-These three types of foreign currency exposures are very important to understand for an international finance manager.
-Analyzing the exposure to foreign exchange helps have the right view of the firm’s business and therefore take informed decisions.What’s your view on this?
-Share it in comments below.
+These three types of foreign currency exposures are very important for an international finance manager.
+Analyzing the exposure to foreign exchange helps have the correct view of the firm’s business and therefore make informed decisions.